 With its chic and seamless blend of indoor and outdoor space, Masseria is a clear departure from its simpler surrounds.
 The classic former warehouse—complete with the requisite exposed ducts, concrete floors and brick walls—has been glammed up with a stainless steel exhibition kitchen, chrome and leather furnishings, pendant lights suspended from nautical rope and an impressive glass-encased wine cellar.
-It’s all very relaxed, albeit in a well-dressed way, and the feel-good vibe extends to the staff, who clearly like working here as much as diners enjoy lingering over the multi-course meals.
-Chef/owner Nicholas Stefanelli's Puglian heritage comes through in the menu, which features three to five courses, along with a nightly tasting.
+It’s all very relaxed, albeit in a well-dressed way, and the feel-good vibe extends to the staff, who clearly like working here as much as diners enjoy lingering over the multicourse meals.
+Chef/owner Nicholas Stefanelli's Puglian heritage comes through in the menu, which features four or five courses, along with a nightly tasting.
 The kitchen hits all the right notes balancing trendy and serious.
 Begin with a cigar box filled with focaccia so sinfully delicious, you’ll be tempted to scarf it all down—but don’t.
 You’ll want to save room for the spicy fish stew, a thing of beauty practically brimming with tripe and lobster, or house-made maccheroni with a thick and gamey goat ragù.
 Even dessert strays far from the pack, showcasing beet ice cream instead of the classic tiramisu.